LDGerrits/QuickZone/docs/why-use-quickzone.md

 _Note: For the QuickZone benchmark, we used a frame budget of 1ms, the entities' update rate was set to 60Hz, and the precision was 0.0._

-The benchmarks show that QuickZone's negative impact on FPS was quite negligible compared to the empty script baseline.
-In comparison, ZonePlus drops the game to ~29 FPS under the same load, introducing significant stutter, while SimpleZone drops frames by ~13%.
-QuickZone proves that you can run complex spatial logic without taxing the render loop.
+- **FPS Impact**: The benchmarks show that QuickZone's had very little negative impact on FPS (-1%) compared to the empty script baseline.
+In comparison, ZonePlus drops the game from ~43 to ~30 FPS (-28%) under the same load, while SimpleZone drops to ~37 FPS (-13%).

-Furthermore, QuickZone only used 2.13 MB of memory.
-In comparison, ZonePlus bloats to 159 MB.
-QuickZone's use of flat arrays and object pooling keeps the memory footprint ~98% smaller.
+- **Memory Footprint**: QuickZone's memory footprint is ~98% smaller than ZonePlus and on par with SimpleZone and QuickBounds, while keeping GC pressure low.

-While QuickBounds has similar, if not slightly worse, FPS and memory usage, QuickZone handles 4x the event volume (2271 vs 566 events/s).
-This validates the shift to the Linear BVH, contiguous arrays, caching, and starvation prevention techniques, allowing the system to process thousands of spatial queries per second without bottlenecking the CPU.
+- **Event Throughput**: QuickZone handles a similar number of events compared to ZonePlus and SimpleZone.
+QuickZone's slight 10% decrease can be attributed to ZonePlus and SimpleZone being volume-based instead of point-based.
+Moreover, QuickZone handles 4x the event volume (2271 events/s) compared to QuickBounds (566 events/s).